Hempstead (village), New York: Rise

 In March 1898, Camp Black was formed on the Hempstead Plains (roughly the shared location of Hempstead and Garden City), in support of the impending Spanish–American War.
 Camp Black was bounded on the north by Old Country Road, on the west by Clinton Road, and on the south by the Central Line rail.
 Camp Black was opened on April 29, 1898, as a training facility and a point of embarkation for troops.

 Early Long Islanders made their living in agriculture or from the sea.
 Hempstead, with its central location, became the marketplace for the outlying rural farming communities.
 It was a natural progression, as the surrounding areas developed from small farms into today's suburbia, that Hempstead Village would remain as the marketplace.
-Chain department stores such as Arnold Constable and Abraham & Straus called Hempstead home for many years.
+Chain department stores, such as Arnold Constable and Abraham & Straus, called Hempstead home for many years.
 Hempstead's Abraham & Straus was the largest grossing suburban department store in the country during the late 1960s.
 Hempstead was Nassau's retail center during the 1940s through the 1960s.

+Decline

 The advent of regional shopping malls such as the one at nearby Roosevelt Field, the demise of nearby Mitchel Air Force Base in 1961 as well as the changing demographics put the retail trade in the village into a downward spiral that it was unable to recover from during the recessions of the 1970s and 1980s.
 A plethora of businesses left the village in the 1980s and early 1990s, including Abraham & Straus.

-Recent years